S-ghanbary98/K8/README.md

 ```

+## K8 Definitions
+<b> Pod :</b> A collection of containers that run on a host.
+Pods are created by clients and scheduled onto hosts.
+<b> Deployment :</b> Deployment enables declarative updates for pods and ReplicasSets.

 ### Running Nginx Using K8

 - Firstly, we need to create a YAML file.
 The file is used to create the pod.